ym2805/XIM-GSAPP-Fa20/src/projects/Final Project Documentation.md

 # Bridging 3D Green Resource Equality

-***Subtitle*** Using bridges as an add-on system together with other green space types to improve overall living conditions.
+***Using bridges as an add-on system together with other green space types to improve overall living conditions.***

 ![description](../images/Final_Project_Temple_Intro_Image.png)
 This image should be an ***introduction image*** that clearly describes your computational design model.